 As a database is typically accessed by multiple operators simultaneously, these operators may need different database views.
 For example, operator A may want to print a bank statement, whereas Operator B would want to only check the bank balance.
 Although both are querying the same database, they will be presented with different views.

-In addition to the above-mentioned features, it is also important to look for qualities of a good database system, such as it should represent logical structures of the problem, eliminate redundant data storage, and offer good data access.
+In addition to the features mentioned above, it is also essential to look for certain qualities in a database system.
+For example, it should represent logical structures of the problem, eliminate redundant data storage, and offer seamless data access with DBMS tools.
+Astera offers one of the best data management systems that users could try for free!

-- Data Definition Language (DDL): It is used to save information regarding tables schemas, indexes, columns, constraints, etc.
+- Data Definition Language (DDL): It is used to save information regarding table schemas, indexes, columns, constraints, etc.

 - Data Manipulation Language (DML): It is used for accessing and manipulating databases.